 We consider meal times to be a very important time for children and the children who stay all day join us for lunch.
 It is a very social affair!

 You can either buy a school meal or bring a packed lunch.
-We are very lucky to have our meals cooked on site by Marilyn from Eden Food Service and they are extremely healthy and tasty.
+We are very lucky to have our meals cooked on site by Marilyn from Autograph and they are extremely healthy and tasty.
 If your child has any dietary requirements, please let us know in advance.
 You are welcome to download the latest menu here Autumn-Winter 2017 menu.

 Your child may be entitled to free school meals if you receive any of the following benefits: